-ESC 106 F Geology of the Orange County Area (2)
+ESC 106 F Geology of Orange County Area

-Two hours lecture per week.
+36 hours lecture per term.
 This course examines the physical and historical geology of the Orange County area.
 The county will be analyzed for faults and folds, rock and fossil occurrences, geologic hazards, and mineral deposits.
 Pertinent state laws and ordinances relating to geologic concerns will be reviewed.
 Field trips are required.
-(Degree Credit)
+(CSU) (Degree Credit)

-ESC 116 F Astronomy (3)
+ESC 116 F Astronomy

-Advisory: MATH 020 F
+Advisory: MATH 020 F with a grade of "C" or better.

-Three hours lecture per week.
+54 hours lecture per term.
 This course is an introduction to the universe and the techniques used to study it.
 Topics include the history of astronomy, motions of the night sky, the earth moon system, the solar system, the sun, formation and death of stars, the Milky Way, cosmology, and life in the universe.
 High School Algebra and Plane Geometry or equivalents are highly desirable.
-(CSU) (UC) (Degree Credit) AA GE, CSU GE, IGETC
+(CSU) (UC) (Degree Credit) AA GE, CSU GE.
+IGETC

-ESC 116HF Honors Astronomy (3)
+ESC 116HF Honors Astronomy

-Advisory: MATH 020 F or math skills clearance
+Advisory: MATH 020 F with a grade of "C" or better or math skills clearance

-Three hours lecture per week.
+54 hours lecture per term.
 This course is an introduction of the universe and the techniques used to study it.
 Topics include the history of astronomy, motions of the night sky, the earth moon system, the solar system, the sun, formation and death of stars, the Milky Way, cosmology, and life in the universe.
 As an Honors section, this class will employ enhanced teaching methods such as a seminar approach, more research-based writing assignments, and assignments calling for a higher level of critical thinking.
 High school algebra and plane geometry or the equivalents are highly desirable.
 (CSU) (UC) (Degree Credit) AA GE, CSU GE, IGETC

-ESC 116LF Astronomy Lab (2)
+ESC 116LF Astronomy Lab